 It is considered an offense to leave a child younger than 7 years unsupervised inside a vehicle.
 Exceptions apply if the child is being supervised by someone at least 13 years of age.
 We do not recommend leaving your child alone in a vehicle for any length of time.

 There are no laws regarding smoking in a car with child passengers.
-We do not recommend smoking in your vehicle while children are present.
+However, we do not recommend smoking in your vehicle while children are present.

 Commercial vehicles such as taxis are not exempted from complying with the state’s car seat laws.
 Children can be exempted as long as they have medical issues that have been confirmed in writing by a certified physician, however the child has to use a child restraint device that is designed for his or her medical needs.

-Law on Car Seat Replacement in South Carolina
+What is the Law on Replacing Car Seats in South Carolina?

 The state does not have a law that covers the replacement of car seats.
 Car seats should be replaced after a moderate or major car crash.
 This is because car seats can develop cracks after an impact that makes them unsuitable for use.
 Also, check your seat’s expiry date and replace it if it is due.